huggingface/hub-docs/docs/hub/storage-regions.md

   />
 </div>

-This feature allows organizations to:
+This page displays:

-- Audit their repository locations
+- An audit of your organization's repository locations
-- Select where new repositories will be stored
+- Options to select where new repositories will be stored

 ## Repository Tag